 *Based on the performance of the iBoxx SGD Non-Sovereigns Large Cap Investment Grade Index, iBoxx ABF Singapore Government Total Return Index and FTSE Straits Times Index over the last five years.
 Source: Bloomberg and Nikko AM, 30 June 2018.

-Investment grade rating shows that the corporate bond has a relatively low risk of default.
+Investors who want to invest in an ETF with corporate bond holdings that are of investment grade rating.
+Investment grade rating shows that the bond has a relatively low risk of default.

 Fund Performance (SGD)

-Source: Markit & Nikko Asset Management Asia Limited as of 31 January 2019
+Source: Nikko Asset Management Asia Limited as of 30 November 2020.

 Returns are calculated on a NAV-NAV basis and assuming all dividends and distributions are reinvested, if any.
 Returns for period in excess of 1 year are annualised.
 Past performance is not indicative of future performance.